 From there, you can gain a firmer grasp of what you currently have in your network and gradually improve visibility over time.

-Whether it’s servers, monitors, laptops, mobile devices, software, cloud-based tools, or anything else, information is gradually condensed into a unified database for an easy bird’s-eye view.
+Whether it’s servers, monitors, laptops, mobile devices, software, cloud-based tools, or anything else, information is gradually condensed into a unified configuration management database for an easy bird’s-eye view.
 That way, you have an objective overview of IT resources within your network.

 Not only does asset discovery and inventory save time, but it also drastically reduces issues that can stem from human error.
 And because many tools will pinpoint unauthorized software, this can improve your data security and compliance as well.